yohasebe/monadic-chat/docs/ollama.md

 To use Ollama, place the necessary files as shown below and rebuild Monadic Chat.

-1. Download the additional files for Ollama.
+1. Download the additional files for Ollama at [Monadic Chat Extra](https://github.com/yohasebe/monadic-chat-extra).

-2. Place the files in the following subfolders of the shared folder.
+2. Place the files in the `plugins` folder in the shared folder as shown below.

 ```
 ~
 └── monadic
     └── data
+        └── plugins
+            └── ollama
                 ├── apps
                 │   └── talk_to_ollama
                 │       └── talk_to_ollama_app.rb
                 ├── services
                 │   └── ollama
                 │       ├── compose.yml
                 │       ├── Dockerfile
                 │       └── entrypoint.sh
                 └── helpers
                     └── ollama_helper.rb
 ```

 3. Rebuild Monadic Chat.